 The final verdict

 The SmoothSkin has definitely worked in reducing the rate of hair growth on my legs in just four weeks!
-I’d be keen to continue using it for a few more weeks to maximise the results – would certainly make my summer a lot easier!
+While I wasn't completely hair-free, I was pretty happy with this result.
+I’d be keen to continue using it for a few more weeks to get in a few more hair removal treatments to maximise the results – would certainly make my summer a lot easier!
+Would I say this is as effective as a professional laser treatment?
+Probably not.
+I don't think any at-home hair removal machine would be as powerful as what you could get in a clinic, but this one definitely helped minimise the hair growth and the ease of being able to use it at home was a big plus for me.

 Would you try at-home IPL?
 Please share with us in the comments section below.